toddbadams/code-challenges/wine-libarary/README.md

   + exp: 1601460689 (number) - identifies the expiration time on or after which the JWT MUST NOT be accepted for processing.
   + jti: ba9a1fe80d6742b28b76a091fdf23ce4 (string) - provides a unique identifier for the JWT.
   + cellar: (**Cellar**)
-  + actions: update, close (string) - list of permitted cellar actions
+  + actions: close (string) - list of permitted cellar actions

 ### Cellar
 + title: Home (string) - a unique (url safe) name for the cellar
 + accountRef: ADAT123 (string) - a unique account reference for the cellar

-### CellarAction
-+ title: close (string) - the action to apply to a cellar entry: update, close

 # Wine Entries [/cellars/{title}/wineentries]